foundryvtt/crucible/docs/Character/Skills.md

 **Hide.** You can attempt to find a hiding spot nearby and remain hidden, performing a blind Stealth check for your GM.<br>
 **Sneak.** You can pass through an area unnoticed, moving a quarter of your normal Stride.<br>
+**Lock Pick.** Picking a lock, disarming a trap, or otherwise carefully disabling a device may require a Stealth check.<br>
-**Sleight of Hand.** You can perform Stealth checks to do a physical action with subtlety, such as removing an item unnoticed from a person or place, smuggle an object, or plant one on another person.<br>
+**Sleight of Hand.** You can perform Stealth checks to do a physical action with subtlety, such as removing an item unnoticed from a person or place, smuggling an object, or planting one on another person.<br>

 | Rank | Stealth Skill Progression          |
 | ---- | ---------------------------------- |